Papyrus: Varying quality

 Papyrus was made in several qualities and prices.
 Pliny the Elder and Isidore of Seville described six variations of papyrus that were sold in the Roman market of the day.
 These were graded by quality based on how fine, firm, white, and smooth the writing surface was.
 Grades ranged from the superfine Augustan, which was produced in sheets of 13 digits (10 inches) wide, to the least expensive and most coarse, measuring six digits (four inches) wide.
 Materials deemed unusable for writing or less than six digits were considered commercial quality and were pasted edge to edge to be used only for wrapping.

 Etymology

 The English word papyrus derives, via Latin, from Greek πάπυρος (papyros), a loanword of unknown (perhaps Pre-Greek) origin.
 Greek has a second word for it, βύβλος (byblos), said to derive from the name of the Phoenician city of Byblos.
 The Greek writer Theophrastus, who flourished during the 4th century BCE, uses papyros when referring to the plant used as a foodstuff and byblos for the same plant when used for nonfood products, such as cordage, basketry, or writing surfaces.
 The more specific term βίβλος biblos, which finds its way into English in such words as 'bibliography', 'bibliophile', and 'bible', refers to the inner bark of the papyrus plant.
 Papyrus is also the etymon of 'paper', a similar substance.

-In the Egyptian language, papyrus was called wadj (w3ḏ), tjufy (ṯwfy), or djet (ḏt).
+In the Egyptian language, papyrus was called wadj (w3ḏ), tjufy (ṯwfy or ṯwfj), or djet (ḏt); the term ṯwfj/y survives loaned into Biblical Hebrew as סוּף suf.